AidanDelaney/ThinkCompSci-Cplusplus/02_types.md

 }
 ```

-If we try to use a variable before we have declared it, then we are inviolation of the C++ language.
+If we try to use a variable before we have declared it, then we are in violation of the C++ language.
 When we violate the language our compiler generates an error.

 ## What we can now do